cssantos0/devops-sample-app-demo/README.md

  - service "cirene-svc" deleted
 ```

-Then, run `kubectl get all -n mc-app` to make sure there are no resources found in the `mc-app` namespace.
+Then, run `kubectl get all -n demo-app-staging` to make sure there are no resources found in the `demo-app-staging` namespace.

 Alternatively, in case of any issues with the current terminal session, causing Skaffold to lost its state, its possible to delete all K8S resources using:

 ```
-kubectl delete all --all -n mc-app
+kubectl delete all --all -n demo-app-staging
 ```

+**OBS:** Follow the same procedures above to deploy in `production`, just make sure to change the `staging` value to `production` in the commands.
+Also,
+instead of creating a LoadBalancer, it deploys the service using ClusterIP.
+In this case the app can be acessed using `localhost`, since there is a
+port-forward setup.

 ### APIs Testing

-There are 2 endpoint APIs for this service:
+There are 3 possible endpoint APIs for this service (Depending on the type of build executed):

 #### Planet Size